What type of pizza do you prefer?

 What is the farthest you've traveled for pizza?

-What do your family and/or friends think of your pizza madness?
+What do your friends and family think of your pizza madness?